Michael-Brodsky/PG/src/system/readme.md

 Exposes the Arduino general API.

 ### boards.h
-Provides board hardware traits and utilities.
+Provides board-specific hardware traits and utilities.

 ### clock.h
 Definitions of implementation-specific sources for the std::chrono clock types.